jeffbarish/wax-manual/source/edit.rst

 When you are ripping a CD, a button appears for aborting the rip.
 Clicking the button halts ripping immediately.
 It also triggers some cleanup.
 The nature of the cleanup depends on the nature of the rip, but the objective always is to assure that aborting a rip does not leave unclaimed sound files behind.
 Unclaimed sound files ("zombies") consume disk space but cannot be played because no work refers to them.

-- If you are performing an initial rip of a CD that is not in any work, then clicking abort will cause Wax to delete any sound files already ripped and to clear any metadata.
+- If you are performing an initial rip of a CD that is not associated with any work, then clicking abort will cause Wax to delete any sound files already ripped and to clear any metadata.

-- If you clicked Abort after initiating a rip to add a CD for the first time to a work, then Wax will delete all the sound files associated with that CD and any metadata associated with that CD (track titles and images), but it will leave other metadata.
+- If you clicked Abort after initiating a rip to add a CD for the first time to a work, then Wax will delete all the sound files and any metadata associated with that CD (track titles and images), but it will leave other metadata.

-- If you clicked Abort after initiating a rip using "Add CD" of a CD that you already ripped (you are reripping the CD), Wax will simply stop ripping.
+- If you clicked Abort after initiating a rip using "Add" of a CD that you already ripped (you are reripping the CD), Wax will simply stop ripping.

 Tagging
 ~~~~~~~